Back to California

 Individualized Education Program (IEP)

-A plan created by schools to help students with disabilities get the support they need in school.
+A plan created by a school to help students with disabilities get the support they need in their education.

 Academic Accommodations